 Prior to Test

 - Prepare a list of medicines you are taking; bring the list with you to the test.

-diabetes, discuss taking your diabetic medicines and/or insulin with your doctor prior to the test.
+- If you have diabetes]]>, discuss taking your diabetic medicines and/or insulin with your doctor prior to the test.
 An abnormal blood glucose level may interfere with the tests results.

 If instructed to do so by your doctor: